Industrial Action

 What should I do if I have an assessment due?

-At present, no marking boycott has been called.
 You should assume that all deadlines for coursework remain in place and plan to submit your work accordingly.

 Should your submission deadline be affected by strike action your department will advise you accordingly.